Your Basket

 Autism And The Gut Microbiome

-The Gut Microbiome and Autism Spectrum Disorder: An Evidence-Based Exploration
+The Gut Microbiome and Autism: An Evidence-Based Exploration

-Autism spectrum disorder (ASD) is a complex neurodevelopmental condition characterised by challenges in social interaction, communication, and repetitive behaviours.
-Increasing evidence suggests that the gut microbiome—the collection of microorganisms living in the human gastrointestinal tract—may play a significant role in the development and management of ASD.
-This blog explores the research linking the gut microbiome to ASD, including potential mechanisms, therapeutic approaches, and actionable insights.
+Autism is a complex neurodevelopmental condition characterised by challenges in social interaction, communication, and repetitive behaviours.
+Increasing evidence suggests that the gut microbiome—the collection of microorganisms living in the human gastrointestinal tract—may play a significant role in the development and management of symptoms.
+This blog explores the research linking the gut microbiome to autism, including potential mechanisms, therapeutic approaches, and actionable insights.

 Links Between the Gut Microbiome and Autism

-The gastrointestinal symptoms of individuals with ASD seem to correlate strongly with the severity of their ASD” (source)
+The gastrointestinal symptoms of individuals with autism seem to correlate strongly with the severity of their autism” (source)

-Research consistently shows that children with ASD have differences in gut microbiome composition compared to neurotypical individuals.
+Research consistently shows that neurodivergent children have differences in gut microbiome composition compared to neurotypical individuals.
 Studies have reported:

-• Reduced Diversity: Lower microbial diversity in individuals with ASD, which is often associated with poorer gut health (source).
+• Reduced Diversity: which is often associated with poorer gut health (source).

 • Imbalances In Bacterial Populations: Higher levels of potentially harmful bacteria (Clostridia, Desulfovibrio) and reduced beneficial bacteria (Bifidobacterium, Lactobacillus) (source).

-These imbalances may contribute to gastrointestinal symptoms common in ASD, such as constipation, diarrhoea, and abdominal pain.
+These imbalances may contribute to gastrointestinal symptoms common in neurodivergent children, such as constipation, diarrhoea, and abdominal pain.

-Gut imbalances have also shown to correlate with other autism co-morbidities, such as sleep difficulties, abnormal mood, and social deficits.
-In comparison with ASD patients without GI symptoms, it has been discovered that GI comorbidity in patients with ASD was associated with increased sleep issues, abnormal mood, argumentative, oppositional, defiant, or destructive behavior, anxiety, sensory responsiveness, rigid compulsive behaviours, self-injury, aggression, lack of expressive language, and social impairment (source).
+Gut imbalances have also shown to correlate with other symptoms such as sleep difficulties.
+In comparison with neurodivergent individuals without gut symptoms, it has been discovered that those with gut symptoms had with increased sleep issues, abnormal mood, argumentative, oppositional, defiant, and anxiety amongst other symptoms (source).

 Leaky Gut and Inflammation

-Research has found that 36.7% of children with ASD had abnormal intestinal permeability, compared to less than 5% of children in the control group.
-Similarly, another study reported that 43% of ASD children experiencing gastrointestinal symptoms showed signs of impaired intestinal permeability (source).
+Research has found that 36.7% of neurodivergent children had abnormal intestinal permeability, compared to less than 5% of children in the control group.
+Similarly, another study reported that 43% of neurodivergent children experiencing gastrointestinal symptoms showed signs of impaired intestinal permeability (source).

 More recently, a study explored the link between leaky gut and behaviour.
-The researchers measured levels of intestinal fatty acid-binding protein (a marker of leaky gut) in the blood of children with ASD.
-Their findings revealed that higher levels of this protein were associated with more severe challenges in communication, social interaction, and maladaptive behaviours (source).
+The researchers measured levels of intestinal fatty acid-binding protein (a marker of leaky gut) in the blood of neurodivergent children.
+Their findings revealed that higher levels of this protein were associated with more severe challenges in social interaction, and maladaptive behaviours (source).

 Discover the reasons for your gut symptoms.